VandyApps/code-golf-2017-fall/README.md

 ```
 - Example output:
 ```
-0 1             # The line is 0 minutes long and there is 1 sandwich at time 0
+1 1            # The line is 1 minute long and there is 1 sandwich at time 0
 ```

 - Example input: